nvmwill/nexmo-developer/_tutorials/en/video/debugging/javascript/troubleshooting.md

 ## Troubleshooting sessions with Inspector

-[Inspector](/video/developer-tools/inspector) provides post-mortem diagnostic information about Vonage Video sessions.
+The [Session Inspector](/video/developer-tools/inspector) tool provides post-mortem diagnostic information about Vonage Video sessions.
 Enter a session ID or a reported issue ID into Inspector to view raw information at stream and user levels to help pinpoint errors, failures, and quality issues.

 <!-- OPT-TODO: ## Reproducing issues with Vonage Video Playground